imxade/Svelte-template/posts/jobless-future/page.md

 Compton's perspective remains relevant today, especially in the context of contemporary fears surrounding Artificial Intelligence (AI) and automation, as it emphasizes the importance of understanding the broader economic impacts of technological change.

-### Vision: A Jobless Future
+### Envisioning a Jobless Future

 <img align="right" width="400" src="https://images.unsplash.com/photo-1512078718055-8ffaad296044" alt="Future" style="padding: 2%;">

 Imagine a future where:
+- Life is primarily about living to the fullest.
 - Jobs don't define one's status.
 - People aren't forced to work for survival.
-- Soldiers have choices beyond just "Do or Die."
+- Soldiers have choices beyond just "Kill or Be Killed."
-- Life is primarily about living to the fullest.

-However, we are still far from this vision.
-Until then, we'll likely adapt to changes as they come.
+However, we're not there yet.
+Until then, we'll adapt to changes as they unfold.

 ### The Real Problem: Slow Pace of Adaptation